Muslim conquest of Persia: Battle of Nahavand (642)

-After the defeat of the Persian forces at the Battle of Jalula in 637, Yazdgerd III went to Rey and from there moved to Merv, where he set up his capital and directed his chiefs to conduct continuous raids in Mesopotamia.
-Within four years, Yazdgerd III felt powerful enough to challenge the Muslims again for control of Mesopotamia.
+After the defeat of the Persian forces at the Battle of Jalula in 637, Yazdegerd III went to Rey and from there moved to Merv, where he set up his capital and directed his chiefs to conduct continuous raids in Mesopotamia.
+Within four years, Yazdegerd III felt powerful enough to challenge the Muslims again for control of Mesopotamia.
 Accordingly, he recruited 100,000 hardened veterans and young volunteers from all parts of Persia, under the command of Mardan Shah, which marched to Nahavand for the last titanic struggle with the Caliphate.

 The Governor of Kufa, Ammar ibn Yasir, received intelligence of the Persian movements and concentration at Nahavand and reported them to Umar.
 Although Umar had expressed a desire for Mesopotamia to be his easternmost frontier, the concentration of the Persian army at Nahavand forced him to act.
 He now believed that as long as Persia proper remained under Sasanian rule, the raids into Mesopotamia would continue.
-Hudheifa ibn Al Yaman was appointed commander of the forces of Kufa, and was ordered to march to Nahavand.
-Abu Musa was to march to Nahavand from Busra, while Nouman ibn Muqarrin marched from Ctesiphon.
+Hudhayfah ibn al-Yaman was appointed commander of the forces of Kufa, and was ordered to march to Nahavand.
+Abu Musa was to march to Nahavand from Basra, while Al-Nu'man ibn Muqarrin marched from Ctesiphon.
 Umar decided to personally take the army concentrated at Medina to Nahavand to assume overall command.
 The members of the Majlis al-Shura suggested that Umar should command the campaign from Medina, appointing an astute field commander for Nahavand.
-Umar acquiesced, appointing Mugheera ibn Shuba as commander of the forces concentrated at Medina, and Nouman ibn Muqarrin as commander-in-chief at Nahavand.
+Umar acquiesced, appointing Al-Mughira ibn Shu'ba as commander of the forces concentrated at Medina, and Nouman ibn Muqarrin as commander-in-chief at Nahavand.
 The Muslim army first concentrated at Tazar, and then defeated the Persians at the Battle of Nahavand in December 642.
-Nouman died in the action, and, as per Umar's instructions, Hudheifa ibn Al Yaman became the new commander-in-chief.
+Al-Nu'man died in the action, and, as per Umar's instructions, Hudhayfah ibn al-Yaman became the new commander-in-chief.
 Thereafter, the Muslims captured the whole district of Hamadan, encountering only feeble resistance.

-Conquest of Persia (642–651)
+Preparation for the conquest of Persia

 After several years, Caliph Umar adopted a new offensive policy, preparing to launch a full-scale invasion of what remained of the Sasanian Empire.
 The Battle of Nahavand was one of the most decisive battles in Islamic history and proved to be the key to Persia.
 After the devastating defeat at Nahavand, the last Sassanid emperor, Yazdegerd III, fled to different parts of Persia to raise a new army, with limited success, while Umar attempted to capture him.